 It is important to know if you just have an unwanted visitor or if you have an infestation taking over your home.
 If you see rodents daily, an infestation has most likely already taken place.
 If you’ve just seen the odd mouse that hasn’t been seen over a couple weeks and there are very few/zero droppings, it possibly won’t be back, but rodent behaviour is unpredictable so it’s important to act on any sightings straight away.

-If you have noticed any of these tell-tale signs of rats or mice,
+Have you noticed any of these tell-tale signs of rats or mice?

 Mice and Rats are agile, good at climbing, and can squeeze through very small gaps (as small as 1/4″ or 5mm).
 They often come through floorboards or walls where there is the tiniest opening, for a pipe for example.
 Once they have a way in, they’ll gnaw around the hole to make a bigger entrance.